-Name of Eligible Introducer Customer name (in full) To be completed for all custo omers Purpose / intended nature of business relationship (please provide a full description) Expected type, volume and value of activity Activity providing the source of funds for the relationship and geographical sphere of the activity Source of funds Source of wealth (if held) (please identify the period over which this has been derived) Should the space provided be - Please refer to the Notes and e insufficient, please continue using EIC 5.1. d Guidance at EIC 6.1 to 6.4 Initials of signatory completing EIC1

-Date

-AML/CFT Handbook Appendix E

-EIC 5.1 - ADDITIONAL II NFORMATION .

-lame of Eligible Introducer
+Name of Eligible Introducer

 Customer name (in full)

+To be completed for all custo omers

+Purpose / intended nature of business relationship (please provide a full description)

+Expected type, volume and value of activity

+Activity providing the source of funds for the relationship and geographical sphere of the activity

+Source of funds

+Source of wealth (if held) (please identify the period over which this has been derived)

+Should the space provided be - Please refer to the Notes and e insufficient, please continue using EIC 5.1. d Guidance at EIC 6.1 to 6.4 Initials of signatory completing EIC1

+EIC 5.1 - ADDITIONAL INFORMATION

+Name of Eligible Introducer Customer name (in full)

-documentation that the sed by the accepting business to identify any add y require over and above the stated minimum a Iditional information to supplement the details alre nd/or for the Eligible
+This section is to be used by the accepting business to identify any additional information or documentation that they require over and above the stated minimum and/or for the Eligible Introducer to provide additional information to supplement the details already provided.

-Initials of signatory completing EIC1

-- Please refer to the Notes and d Guidance at EIC 6.1 to 6.4 Date
+- Please refer to the Notes and Guidance at EIC 6.1 to 6.4